 I like to call it ‘produced with love.’
 It’s that magic component that makes every TV show so much better.
 It’s not the acting or the writing but the whole premise of doing something great that people enjoy watching.

-That’s only one example of the things that Dropout publishes besides the amazing Dimension 20 shows.
+That’s only one example of what Dropout publishes besides the incredible Dimension 20 shows.